aboutdavid/gotontfy/README.md

 ## Setting it up

-Copy `config.example.js` and modify it to your needs.
+Copy `config.example.js` to `config.js` and modify it to your needs.
 Instructions are in that file.

 ```
 yarn install
 yarn start
 ```

+Now, you can replace gotify with this proxy which will translate your requests to ntfy.